bcit-ci/CodeIgniter/user_guide_src/source/general/caching.rst

 the order that it appears, so place it wherever it seems most logical to you.
 Once the tag is in place, your pages will begin being cached.

-**Warning:** Because of the way CodeIgniter stores content for output, caching will only work if you are generating display for your controller with a :doc:`view <./views>`.
+.. important:: Because of the way CodeIgniter stores content for output,
+	caching will only work if you are generating display for your controller with a :doc:`view <./views>`.

 .. note:: Before the cache files can be written you must set the file
 	permissions on your application/cache folder such that it is writable.